nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-- If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+- If a parameter is expected only once in the command but you specified it multiple times, MedBook will only register the last occurence.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 - Extraneous parameters for commands that do not take in parameters (such as `help`, `view`, and `exit`) will be ignored.<br>